-Squeaky shoes can be annoying for you and everyone around you.
-Fixing your squeaky shoe will make it easier to wear and not be self conscious about how noisy you are walking around.
+Squeaky shoes, sandals or clogs can be annoying for you and everyone around you.
+Fixing your shoe will make it easier to wear and not be self conscious about how noisy you are walking around.
 This is a guide about fixing a squeaky shoe.

 Read and rate the best solutions below by giving them a "thumbs up".